neuro-inc/platform-docs/core/working-with-the-platform/secrets.md

 > apolo secret add secret-password @path/to/secret/file.txt
 ```

-#### Creating secrets through the Web UI
+#### Creating secrets through the Apolo Console

-To create a secret from the Apolo Web UI:
+To create a secret from the Apolo Apolo Console:

 * Log in to Apolo console&#x20;
 * Go to the **Secrets** tab: